GlennOu66304/Fullstack-Enterprise-MEVN-Mongo-Express-Vue-and-Node/README.md

 5.to clean the previous Network (chrome developer)hsitory.
 6.then fill the new username, email address, passwords and click the Sign up.
 7.to wait for the loading finish,
 8.then refresh the mailtrap to see the html content.

+Short change in a file, you do not need to go throught the process the above.

+## 17.Json Webtoken:
+Inorder to hiden the passwords, you need to change the :type="type" in the TextInput to achieve this effect.
 ## Resource List:
 1.Project Resource List:[Fullstack Enterprise MEVN: Mongo, Express, Vue, and Node](https://learning.oreilly.com/videos/fullstack-enterprise-mevn/9781800202276/9781800202276-video2_1)
 2. Visul studio file icon extensition:[vscode-icons](https://marketplace.visualstudio.com/items?itemName=vscode-icons-team.vscode-icons)